sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 # **getChildDomains**
 > GetChildDomains getChildDomains(childAuthKey)

-Gets all the sender domains of a specific child account
+Get all sender domains for a specific child account

 ### Example
 ```javascript